e-mail: bok@dhit.pl

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these products have the potential to complicate diagnosis when they are in the body.
+• Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
+Additionally, tiny parts of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.